Are you looking for an exciting and challenging internship?

 Bonita van Huizen

-Bonita van Huizen, from NHL Stenden University of Applied Sciences in Leeuwarden, International Business and Management Studies, conducts her internship between October 5, 2020, and February 22, 2021.
+Bonita van Huizen, from NHL Stenden University of Applied Sciences in Leeuwarden, International Business and Management Studies, October 5 – February 22, 2021.

-During this period she will be involved in developing communications with stakeholders in the certification process for the Sultans Trail as European Cultural Route.
+During this period she has been involved in the development of communications with stakeholders in the certification process for the Sultans Trail as European Cultural Route.

 Read her Report

-Jesper Vlaar, from the Breda University of Applied Sciences, (BUaS), International Tourism Management, conducts his internship between September 7, 2020, and January 22, 2021.
+Jesper Vlaar, Breda University of Applied Sciences, (BUaS), International Tourism Management, September 7 – January 22, 2021.

 Read his Report

-Adrienn Capote-Cuellar (Adri), from the University of Applied Sciences for Management & Communication (FH Wien der WKW), conducted her internship between July 27, 2020, and January 10 2021.
+Adrienn Capote-Cuellar (Adri), University of Applied Sciences for Management & Communication (FH Wien der WKW), July 27 – January 10 20/21.
 During this time she collected village descriptions to be implemented in the Sultans Trail App, developed a communication plan for the Grand Tour 2020 and advised on the optimal use of Social Media.

-Novalga Aniswarea (Aga), from the University of Wageningen, department of Tourism and Environment, conducted his Internship, between April 13 and July 24, 2020.
+Novalga Aniswarea (Aga), University of Wageningen, department of Tourism and Environment, April 13 – July 24, 2020.
 During his internship, he developed 18 project ideas that could help the Sultans Trail to generate activities supporting its goals.
 From these 18 he executed the following projects:

 - Apply for the European Workshop class of the University of Wageningen